DarkoKukovec/crypto-fs-old/README.md

 ## Note

-* if the folder contains both encrypted and unencrypted files, readdir will break.
+* If the folder contains both encrypted and unencrypted files, readdir will break.
 This will be fixed in a future version.